 Space required: Bench space for water bath

-Description: This method is a variant on the refrigeration technique, but is believed by some industry practitioners to provide less precise results (Wilkes, personal communication, 2004).
-A sample of filtered wine is frozen for a set period of time (e.g. overnight) and then thawed prior to inspecting for any sign of crystalline tartrate precipitation.
-If crystalline deposits are observed to redissolve upon warming to ambient temperature, the wine is generally interpreted as being cold-stable, but the presence of any persistent crystalline precipitate is taken to indicate that the wine is cold-unstable.
-It should be noted that many industry practitioners feel that this test is too harsh and therefore have found that freezing until a slurry is formed and then thawing is more appropriate (Wilkes, personal communication, 2004).
+This method is a variant on the refrigeration test, but is believed by some industry practitioners to provide less precise results (Wilkes, personal communication, 2004).
+A sample of filtered wine is frozen for a set period of time (e.g. overnight) and then thawed before being inspected for any sign of crystalline tartrate precipitation.
+If crystalline deposits are observed to redissolve upon warming to ambient temperature, the wine is generally interpreted as being cold stable, but the presence of any persistent crystalline precipitate is taken to indicate that the wine is cold unstable.
+It should be noted that many industry practitioners feel that this test is too harsh and have found that freezing until a slurry is formed and then thawing is more appropriate (Wilkes, personal communication, 2004).
 The AWRI does not recommend using this test as a final test of cold stability.

 Equipment: Freezer (domestic is suitable), membrane filtration apparatus